Cardiff hit back at Supporters' Trust criticism

-Cardiff City hit back at Supporters' Trust criticism of owner Vincent Tan
+Cardiff City hit back at Supporters' Trust criticism of club's directors

 Last updated on .From the section Cardiff